mimersql/MimerPy/doc/installationguide.rst

     $ pip3 install --upgrade pip   # Making sure pip is up to date
     $ pip3 install mimerpy

-Make sure pip installed Mimerpy for Python3 and not Python2.
+Make sure pip installed MimerPy for Python3 and not Python2.
 If you have both Python2 and Python3 installed on your system you can use the
 command: